Sorry Shouldn’t Be The Hardest Word In PR

 In the hours that followed, Vodafone was widely credited for its speed and honesty – and the number of followers leapt to 9000 in 24 hours.

 Now the account has almost 30,000 followers and is a poster child for excellence in customer relations via Twitter.

-Scott Douglas is a founding director of Holyrood Partnership and has helped turn it into a multi-award winning public relations and social media agency.
+Scott Douglas is a founding director of Holyrood PR and has helped turn it into a multi-award winning public relations and social media agency.